 Program Director and Faculty

-Mario Erasmo is Professor of Classics at the University of Georgia specializing in the Legacy of Classical Antiquity, the Cultural History of Death and the Meta-theatricality of Ancient Rome.
-He is an Associate Faculty Member of the UGA Center for Archaeological Sciences and the author of numerous books and articles, including Death: Antiquity and Its Legacy (I.B.
+Mario Erasmo is Professor of Classics at the University of Georgia specializing in the Legacy of Classical Antiquity, the Cultural History of Death, and the Meta-theatricality of Ancient Rome.
+He is an Associate Faculty Member of the UGA Center for Archaeological Sciences.
+Professor Erasmo is the author of numerous books and articles, including Death: Antiquity and Its Legacy (I.B.
 Tauris, 2012) and Reading Death in Ancient Rome (Ohio, 2008).
 His extensive travel and study abroad experience across Europe informs his walking guides Strolling Through Rome: The Definitive Walking Guide to the Eternal City (I.B.
 Tauris, 2015) and Strolling Through Florence: The Definitive Walking Guide to the Renaissance City (I.B.
 Tauris, 2017).

 CLAS4130: The Archaeology of Rome's Provinces

 The archaeology of the Western and/or Eastern provinces of the Roman Empire, concentrating on the major cities and sanctuaries and their physical remains.

 UGA Department of Classics